Informational webinar – Executive Certificate Business Performance Management HEC Paris Jouy-en-Josas jeudi 19 octobre 2023 HEC Paris Jouy-en-Josas Yvelines

 Informational webinar – Executive Certificate Business Performance Management HEC Paris Jouy-en-Josas

-Informational webinar – Executive Certificate Business Performance Management HEC Paris Jouy-en-Josas Jeudi 19 octobre, 12h30

-Informational webinar – Executive Certificate Business Performance Management Jeudi 19 octobre, 12h30 1
+Informational webinar – Executive Certificate Business Performance Management Jeudi 19 octobre, 12h30 HEC Paris sur inscription

 The Executive Certificate in Business Performance Management from HEC Paris Executive Education offers an in-depth training program designed to enable professionals to acquire essential skills for optimizing financial and non-financial performance management within businesses, combining renowned academic expertise with practical application.